koomai/wardrobe-themes/README.md

 Themes for Wardrobe CMS
 ================

+### DEPRECATED

+This package is no longer maintained.

 This package currently contains a basic two-column theme for [Wardrobe](http://wardrobecms.com).
 It uses most of Bootstrap 3's default styles with minimal overrides.
 Bootstrap 3 is designed to be mobile-first, so this theme plays nice with smaller screens.
 It also can be easily configured to use [Bootswatch](http://bootswatch.com) themes - see **Configuration**.

 The goal is to add more themes based on other frameworks.